cbonoz/carbon22/README.md

 Terminal 2:
 <pre>
-yarn; yarn start`
+yarn; yarn start
 </pre>

-Website should now be running on port 3000 (server on 3001).
+Website should now be running on port 3000 (with API server on 3001).

 ### Motivation / Importance of Carbon